 The Cities of Sacramento and West Sacramento have partnered to propose a streetcar system linking the two cities and connecting to SRTD's rail system in downtown Sacramento.
 FTA funding was secured for the design and development of the project, which SRTD is assisting with, however bids were sought for the proposed system which came in significantly higher than estimated.

 The project has been reduced in scope and a revised project is being discussed by the two Cities.
+Sacramento Regional Transit District is now involved and may become the lead agency.
 The project is currently facing a funding shortage of approximately \$300,000 out of a proposed \$200 million budget.
 The current scope includes a streetcar system from Sacramento Valley Station to Sutter Health Park with two additional passenger stations to be determined along the route.
-The two Cities continue to discuss funding, scope, and approval of the project; agreements may be made by the third quarter of 2021.
+The two Cities and SRTD continue to discuss funding, scope, and approval of the project; agreements may be made by the third quarter of 2022.